J. J. Williams (rugby union)

-John James Williams MBE (1 April 1948 – 29 October 2020), known universally as J. J. Williams, was a Welsh rugby union player who gained thirty caps for Wales as a winger.
+John James Williams MBE (1 April 1948 – 29 October 2020), known universally as J. J. Williams, was a rugby union player who gained thirty caps for Wales as a winger.
 In his early career, Williams was a talented sprinter, later becoming a member of the Wales rugby team that won the Five Nations Championship in 1975, 1976, 1978 and 1979, including Grand Slam wins in 1976 and 1978.

-Williams played for the Bridgend Ravens and Llanelli RFC in the 1970s.
-His time at Llanelli included a famous win against the All Blacks in 1972.
+Williams played at outside half for Nantyffyllon RFC in 1966 breaking the club scoring record with four tries against Llanharan; then Bridgend RFC as a winger in the late 1960s and early 1970s and Llanelli RFC from 1972.
+His time at Llanelli included a famous win against the New Zealand All Blacks in 1972.
 He was a key try creator and scorer for the 1974 British Lions tour to South Africa.
 After his retirement in 1980, Williams became a pundit and commentator for BBC Cymru Wales and later a successful businessman.
 His son, Rhys, is a professional track and field athlete.